 Martin Slark retired in 2019 as the CEO of Molex LLC. and a Director of Koch Industries.
 Molex, a global provider of electronic solutions, is a subsidiary of Koch Industries, one of the world’s largest privately held companies.
 The company has more than 50 manufacturing locations and employs 45,000 people in 40 countries.
-Martin joined Molex in 1976 and has served in his current position since 2005.
+Martin joined Molex in 1976 and served as its CEO from 2005 to 2019.
 Martin served as the Vice Chair of Landmark’s Board of Trustees and Chair of the Finance Committee for many years.
 He also serves on the Board of Directors of Liberty Mutual, Northern Trust Bank, and the Hub Group.
 Martin has an MBA and an Honorary Doctorate from the University of East London in England and is a Companion of the British Institute of Management and was awarded a Public Service Medal by the Government of Singapore.
 Martin’s wife, Cathy, also serves on Landmark’s board of trustees.
 They live in Burr Ridge, Illinois and have a son, David, who graduated from Landmark in 2001 and a daughter, Lizz.
 In his free time Martin enjoys running and playing golf.

 Spencer Smitherman '08

 Spencer is a former student and graduate of Landmark School.
 He attended both the Elementary•Middle School and High School over the course of eight years.
 After Landmark, Spencer attended Bentley University where he graduated Magna Cum Laude with Honors focusing on Entrepreneurial Studies and Global Perspectives.
-Spencer lived in San Francisco for several years where he was the Manager of Solutions Architecture for the North American region of Optimizely.
-Spencer, and his wife Holly, recently relocated to Denver, Colorado.
-He is currently working at Returnly as their Director of Client Onboarding and Technical Support.
+Spencer lived in Denver for several years where he served as the Director of Client Onboarding & Technical Support at Returnly.
+Spencer, and his wife Holly, recently relocated to Orange County, California.
+He currently runs Switchboard Technologies, an Integration as a Service provider for e-commerce vendors and their customers.

 Michael Tancreti P'09, '11